CodeBear117/mockingbird-ums/README.md

    \*(or `pnpm install` or `yarn`)

-4. Start a development server:
+4. Configure Supabase:

+   - Create and account as well as a new database and a project.
+   - Update the `DATABASE_URL`, `PUBLIC_SUPABASE_URL` and `PUBLIC_SUPABASE_ANON_KEY` in the `.env` file with your project's data from Supabase.
+These keys can be found in your Supabase project's `API Settings`.
+   - Update the `SiteURL` and `Redirect URLS` in the `Authentication` > `URL Configuration settings`.
+   - Add an STMP server for Supabase to avoid email rate limiting (optional).

+5. Start a development server locally, ensure that it is same URL as your `SiteURL` in Supabase:

    ```bash
    npm run dev
    ```

-5. Add an STMP server for Supabase to avoid email rate limiting (optional)

-6. Start Supabase CLI (optional)
+6. Start Supabase CLI (optional).

    - install Docker then run: